denten-books/plain-text/3-format.md

 formulas resemble concrete universals, which develop independently of individual texts.
 Formulae in this sense have a life of their own, in a trans- or meta-human way, not fully accessible to the individual author or reader.
 They are invoked indirectly.
-They exist in the ether of culture, attaining a historical momentum of their own through a process of gradual evolutionary development.
-Form, in this Hegelian historical sense, means exactly the opposite of form in the sense of a private utterance, by which an individual author breaks with an ossified tradition, as was the case with Shklovsky's idiosyncratic naming of the flower, *uao*.
+They exist in the ether of culture, attaining historical momentum through a process of gradual evolutionary development.
+It is exactly the opposite of form in the sense of a private utterance, by which an individual author breaks with ossified tradition, as was the case with Shklovsky's idiosyncratic naming of the flower, *uao*.
 In one case, the author participates in the formation of shared culture; in the other, the author attempts to dissent from the shared cultural norm.